Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 Do not reboot the computer until you get exactly that result message.
 Note that you are installing GRUB to the whole disk, not a partition.

-If you are creating a mirror, repeat the grub-install command for each disk in the pool.
+If you are creating a mirror or raidz topology, repeat the `grub-install` command for each disk in the pool.

 5.5b  For UEFI booting, install GRUB: